OCD

 Causes of OCD in Toddlers and Children

 OCD in children and toddlers can manifest from different causes.
-Multiple factors come to play, like imbalances in brain structure, early trauma, genetics, and stress.
+Multiple factors come into play, like imbalances in brain structure, early trauma, genetics, and stress.

 Brain Structure and OCD Connections

 Ongoing research on OCD has indicated a connection between brain structure and OCD.
-There are some abnormalities in the brain particularly in the frontal cortex and subcortical structures might contribute to the development and symptoms of OCD.
+There are some abnormalities in the brain, particularly in the frontal cortex and subcortical structures, which might contribute to the development and symptoms of OCD in kids.

 The Impact of Early-Life Trauma on OCD Symptoms